For urgent consular assistance call

 If you plan to bring medication, check if it's legal in Algeria.
 Take enough legal medicine for your trip.

-Keep your medicines in their original packaging.
+Keep your medications in their original packaging.

 Carry a copy of your prescription or a letter from your doctor stating: